 The Payroll Central office is located on the second floor of the Governmental Center in Room 203.
 Contact them by calling 954-357-7190 or email email@example.com for assistance with payroll and Deferred Compensation questions.

 Most employees receive a formal, written evaluation of their work performance prior to their completion of the first six months of employment (or probation period, if applicable) and annually thereafter.
 The performance evaluation is intended to inform employees of how well they are performing their work and how they can improve their work performance.
 In some cases, the performance appraisal is the basis of recommendation for pay increases.

 Personal Days (See Holidays)

 Personal Income Protection Plans (See Benefits Book)

 Personnel File (Official)

-The Official Personnel Files are maintained by the Human Resources Division-Compensation and Records Management Section.
+The Official Personnel Files are maintained by the Human Resources Division - Compensation Section.
 These files contain formal employment documents such as personnel action forms (BC 102-102), performance evaluations, formal disciplinary actions, acknowledgement forms and other related formal documents.

 Pharmacy Benefits (See Benefits Book)

 Political Activity (See Public Office)